justburner/SE_Anima/README.md

 # Space Engineers - Anima Script #

+**WARNING**: This script is *deprecated* and may or may not work with latest version of Space Engineers.

+I don't play Space Engineers anymore so i won't be providing any patches in the future.

 ## Parts animation script for Space Engineers ##

 This script allow SE Blocks to playback an animation, the animation is restricted to object's tranformations along a timeline.